mhmdtwsm/MyObsidianNotes/THM_Learning_era/Linux_basics_for_Hackers_book/Ch8_Bash_Scripting.md

 The `$USER` is an **environment** **variable** the contains the name of the user running the script on his shell.
 To revise on environment variables go to [Chapter 7](Ch7_Environment_Variables.md)

+After writing the last script on your code editor open the terminal and give the script execute permissions.
+To revise on the permissions go to [Chapter 5](Ch5_Files_And_Directory_Permissions.md)

 ---